-After redistricting rancor, Republicans maintain hold on Yakima Valley legislative districts
+After redistricting rancor, GOP keeps hold on Yakima Valley districts

 Barreto has no connection to the lawsuits and shared his take on the latest election results as a political analyst and professor.

-He said early election data demonstrates that there are candidates of choice for Latino voters in central and Eastern Washington — Latino voters were cohesive as a group, voting together at a 2-to-1 margin, he said — but the candidates they selected were not elected.
+He said early election data demonstrates that there are candidates of choice for Latino voters in Central and Eastern Washington — Latino voters were cohesive as a group, voting together at a 2-to-1 margin, he said — but the candidates they selected were not elected.

 That is the case in District 15, where Democrat Lindsey Keesling, who is not Hispanic, was the candidate of choice for Latino voters, according to an analysis by Barreto.